 Bipolar disorder is the name of the condition.
 Bipolar depression is the "low" or depressed phase of bipolar disorder.
 Watch a video for more detailed information about bipolar disorder and bipolar depression.

-No. It’s not easy to diagnose the symptoms of bipolar depression—there’s no quiz you can take, blood test or scan to determine whether or not you have it.
+No. Bipolar depression is the depressive phase of a larger condition called "bipolar disorder."
+It’s not easy to diagnose the symptoms of bipolar depression—there’s no quiz you can take, blood test or scan to determine whether or not you have it.
 Only a health care professional can confirm your bipolar depression symptoms.
 Before you visit your doctor, you can use this short Mood Disorder Questionnaire to help guide your discussion.

 Bipolar disorder is seen more often in people with a sibling or parent (a first-degree relative) who have the condition.
 Research is being done to try to determine the genes that may be linked to bipolar disorder.